 Our waiter was civil but definitely moving at warp speed, not bothering to hide a corporate priority of turning over the tables.
 A tiny simple amuse-bouche on a toothpick arrived.
 We ordered cocktails and looked over the menu.

-It’s still definitely a fishy place, and so we descended into the white side of the impressive and lengthy wine list, chatted with the young somellier in a suit, and settled on a Sicilian item that looked like a relative bargain among the high-end Burgundies.
+It’s still definitely a fishy place, and so we descended into the white side of the impressive and lengthy wine list, chatted with the young sommelier in a suit, and settled on a Sicilian item that looked like a relative bargain among the high-end Burgundies.
 Glancing at the reds, I didn’t see any of my favourite producers which would tend to mean either that they are flying over my head, or bottles had been chosen to minimize cost and maximize vineyard names.
-At any rate the little one we chose was no hell, maybe a wee bit below expectation for the price.
+At any rate the little white we chose was no hell, maybe a wee bit below expectation for the price.

 The food was delicious.
 Raw mackerel and shrimp perfectly fresh and set up with ideal seasoning that kept the fish flavour up front.
 We continued with pastas, both of them excellent.
 A red shrimp focused the delicate shellfish flavour, and an octopus penne was just dazzling with a hint of crustacean shell in the stock and garlic and white wine present but unobtrusive.